Youngestdev/guest-writer/articles/2018-11-07-adding-splashscreen-to-react-apps.markdown

 export default Frameworks;
 ```

-In the code above, you updated the `Frameworks` component by adding a circle spinner to show the loading state.
+In the code above, you updated the `Frameworks` component by adding a circle spinner component `CircleSpinner` imported from `react-spinners-kit` to indicate when the app is loading by showing a spinning icon instead of having a blank dummy page.

 ## Refactoring The Authentication Handler

-With all that in place, you need to update the authentication handler to go along with the changes made.
-Therefore, open `Auth.js` file and edit the eigth line from `'http://localhost:3000/callback'` to `'http://localhost:3000'.`
+The authentication logic is managed and controlled in the `Auth.js` file, it stores the credentials needed to connect, login and out of Auth0.
+With the introduction of the higher-order component `withSplashScreen`, the need for a callback route cease to exist.
+Therefore, open `Auth.js` file and edit the callback route on the eight line from `'http://localhost:3000/callback'` to `'http://localhost:3000'.`

 ## Running Application

-With all that covered, you have successfully added a splash screen to your app.
-Refresh the apps page in your browser and feel the splash screen effect.
+With all that covered, you have successfully added a splash screen to the app.
+Refresh the App window in your browser and feel the splash screen effect.

 ## Conclusion

+In this article, you learned, through a practical guide, how to add a splash screen to a Single-Page App (SPA).

-Implementing splash screens isn't a big deal and is relatively easy.
+Implementing splash screens is relatively easy.
 Therefore, try to implement splash screens in your web apps to improve user experience.
 Happy hacking!